-In this case, the patient's ischaemic priapism was due to a combination of recreational Viagra (PDE5I) and Cocaine.
-Phosphodiesterase Type 5 Inhibitors (PDE5Is) induced priapism may involve derangements of several signalling pathways in the penis, culminating in disinhibited vasodilatation of the cavernous smooth muscle by nitric oxide synthase (NOS) and Rho-associated protein kinase (ROCK) signalling, and increased oxidative stress associated with nicotinamide adenine dinucleotide phosphate (NADPH) oxidase-mediated signalling (9).
+In this case, the patient's ischaemic priapism was due to a combination of recreational Viagra (PDE5I) and cocaine.
+Phosphodiesterase Type 5 Inhibitors (PDE5Is) induced priapism may involve derangements of several signalling pathways in the penis, culminating in disinhibited vasodilatation of the cavernous smooth muscle by nitric oxide synthase (NOS) and Rho-associated protein kinase (ROCK) signalling, and increased oxidative stress associated with nicotinamide adenine dinucleotide phosphate (NADPH) oxidase-mediated signalling [9, 10].
 Resultant hypoxia due to persistent priapism reduces PDE5 gene expression and results in excessive adenosine and up-regulation of opiorphins.
-This complex pathway is illustrated in Figure 1.3 below.
+This complex pathway is illustrated in Fig. 1.
 This invariably impairs NO bioavailability in the penis.
-The longer the priapism lasts, the more excessive oxidative/nitrosative stress and decreased activity of the RhoA/Rho-kinase contractile pathway, resulting in worsening priapism.
+The longer the priapism lasts, the more is the excessive oxidative/nitrosative stress and decreased activity of the RhoA/Rho-kinase contractile pathway, resulting in worsening priapism as demonstrated in the mouse model [11].